Key Takeaways

 -

-Lifetime ownership costs range from $23,000 to $25,000 including food, grooming, veterinary care, and supplies
+Lifetime ownership costs can reach well beyond the initial purchase price once food, grooming, veterinary care, and supplies are included

 -